2012-2013 University Policies and Procedures

 The law of the State of Missouri states: "Any person under the age of twenty-one who purchases or attempts to purchase, or has in his possession any intoxicating liquor...is guilty of a misdemeanor.
 Furthermore, anyone guilty of a misdemeanor shall, upon conviction, be punished by a fine of not less than fifty dollars, nor more than one thousand dollars, or by imprisonment for a term not exceeding one (1) year, or by both such fine or jail sentence."

 Saint Louis University recognizes both the letter and spirit of the law, as well as the needs of Students for social activities.
 Alcohol consumption causes a number of marked changes in behavior.
 Low doses impair the judgment and coordination required to drive a car safely.
 Low to moderate doses increase the incidence of a variety of aggressive acts and impairs decision-making abilities.
+Alcohol has been found to play a significant role in sexual assaults on college campuses.
+In more than three-quarters of college rapes, the offender, the victim or both had been drinking.
 Moderate to high doses of alcohol cause impairments in higher mental functions that can severely alter a person's ability to learn and remember information.
 Very high doses cause respiratory depression and death.
 Repeated use of alcohol can lead to dependence.

 Withdrawal symptoms from alcohol include severe anxiety, tremors, hallucinations and convulsions.
 Long-term consumption of large quantities of alcohol also can lead to permanent damage to vital organs such as the brain and liver.